RSV SEASON 2025/2025

 …outside of magenta health:

-High-risk older adults (60+) who are eligible as listed on the Ontario RSV Program can get their RSV shots at specific locations.
-Unfortunately, as a community-based primary care facility, Magenta Health is unable to order publicly funded RSV vaccines for this high-risk older adult population group.
+High-risk older adults (60 to 74 years) who are eligible as listed on the Ontario RSV Program can get their RSV shots at specific locations.

-Older adults (60+) who are not eligible for the publicly funded vaccine but wish to privately purchase the RSV vaccine can book an appointment with their family doctor to get a prescription.
+Older adults (60 to 74 years) who are not eligible for the publicly funded vaccine but wish to privately purchase the RSV vaccine can book an appointment with their family doctor to get a prescription.
 Both our co-located pharmacy partners, Queen East Medical Pharmacy at Beaches and Viva Pharmacy at Midtown, are able to fill the prescription and administer the vaccine.

 …at magenta health:

 The publicly funded RSV prevention program only allows Magenta Health to provide RSV shots to very specific group of patients.
-You can get the RSV vaccine or monoclonal antibody shot at Magenta Health if you are an active patient of one of the physicians AND are at least one of the following:
+You can get the RSV vaccine or monoclonal antibody shot at Magenta Health if you are an active patient of a Magenta Health physician AND are at least one of the following:

-Pregnant individuals who are between 32 to 36 weeks pregnant who will deliver near the start of or during the 2024–25 RSV season.
+Pregnant individuals who are between 32 to 36 weeks pregnant during the 2025-2026 RSV season and have never had a RSV vaccine.

 Children up to 24 months old with high-risk medical conditions.